MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 }
 ```

 In original React, this was the only way to use state in a way that would cause components to rerender.
+The point of React, is that components only rerender when their state changes.
+This old way isn't bad,
-It's not bad, but it's
+but it's
 a lot of boiler plate, and we aren't using any of the life cycle methods at all yet.
 This works because our component class gives us
 a new instance of the component each time React needs one, and we store the state on that component until the component is unmounted by
 React and its instance and state variables can be garbage collected.